digrouz/docker-ddclient/README.md

 This variable is not mandatory and specifies the group id that will be set to run the application.
 It has default value `10007`.

+### `DOCKUPGRADE`

+This variable is not mandatory and specifies if the container has to launch software update at startup or not.
+Valid values are `0` and `1`.
+It has default value `0`.

 ### `DOCKRELAY`

 This variable is not mandatory and specifies the smtp relay that will be used to send email.
 Do not specify any if mail notifications are not required.